 Bread is one of the best foods to share, and so much symbolism can be baked into any loaf.

 Beyond bread, you can bake seasonal foods like cider donuts, apple cinnamon muffins, apple pie, or pumpkin bread.

 Yes, gluten-free and box mixes are just fine!
 Or pick up some of your favorite cider donuts or a loaf of artisan bread at your farmer’s market.

 Mabon is a harvest festival, but that doesn’t mean that you can’t participate in this aspect of Mabon if you don’t have a large garden.

-I absolutely love the farmer’s market this time of year, and I go every weekend to get local apples, apple cider, cider donuts, and just enjoy the autumn ambiance of a farmer’s market bursting with fresh, locally-grown produce.
+I absolutely love the farmer’s market this time of year, and I go every weekend to get local apples, apple cider, cider donuts, and just enjoy the autumn ambiance of an autumn farmer’s market bursting with fresh, locally-grown produce.

 Additionally, activities like apple picking and pumpkin picking (or buying at the store) are perfect ways to participate in the harvest activities at Mabon.

 Less literally, you can reflect on what is ready to harvest in your life right now.
 What efforts are being rewarded now?
-Can you reward yourself for all of the hard work you’ve done this past year?
+How can you reward yourself for all of the hard work you’ve done this past year?

 3) Gratitude Meal